petersenpeter/CellExplorer/docs/pipeline/cell-type-classification.md

 To support this separation we have included ground truth opto-tagged interneurons into CellExplorer (PV, SST and VIP) and further verified cell types (excitatory vs inhibitory cells) by the monosynaptic connections.

+## Hippocampal data
-Below figure shows the cell type separation on hippocampal data from Petersen and Buzsaki, Neuron 2020 and hippocampak data collected by Viktor Varga:
+Below figure shows the cell type separation on hippocampal data from Petersen and Buzsaki, Neuron 2020 and hippocampal data collected by Viktor Varga.
+The triangles indicate excitatory cells determined from monosynaptic connections.
 ![](https://buzsakilab.com/wp/wp-content/uploads/2020/09/PeterViktorCellExplorerPlot-v3.jpg){: .mt-4}

+##Cortical data
-Below figure shows the cell type separation on cortical data in Senzai et al., Neuron 2019:
+Below figure shows the cell type separation applied to the cortical data from Senzai et al., Neuron 2019.
+The triangles and squares indicate excitatory and inhibitory cells determined from monosynaptic connections.
 ![](https://buzsakilab.com/wp/wp-content/uploads/2020/09/YutaCellExplorerPlot_v2.jpg){: .mt-4}

+## Ground truth cells
-Below are the ground truth interneurons with count projected on the cortical data from the previous figure:
+Below figure shows the various ground truth interneurons projected on the cortical data from the previous figure determined by opto-tagging.
 ![](https://buzsakilab.com/wp/wp-content/uploads/2020/09/Yuta_groundTruth_CellExplorerPlot.jpg){: .mt-4}